 - A vice-principal of a school in a Georgia town where thirty percent of the residents cannot read.

 - A family services center in a Los Angeles suburb where there is only one public library to serve 335,000 residents.

 Sending out Little Free Libraries to these recipients made us proud—but there were many other worthy applicants we were unable to serve.
 That’s where you come in!

 Please join us in bringing Little Free Library book exchanges to neighborhoods where they can inspire readers, spark creativity, and strengthen community ties.
-Donate to the Impact Fund.
+Donate to the Impact Library Program.
 Your contribution will go directly to helping provide Libraries for Impact Fund applicants.

 Thank you!
-And stay tuned as were share stories from Impact Fund recipients making a difference in towns and cities throughout the country.
+And stay tuned as were share stories from Impact Library recipients making a difference in towns and cities throughout the country.